Dodge City Athletics Baseball

 How does Dodge City Athletics Baseball spend its money?

 Dodge City Athletics Baseball directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Dodge City Athletics Baseball tax-deductible?